stat157/questionnaire/README.md

 end-product itself.

-The other portion of your grade will depend on the process of how you arrived at your end-product.
-Your process should be reproducible by someone else *without* further instructions or help from you.
-If you cannot fully automate the process, then provide step-by-step instructions.
+The other portion of your grade will depend on the process of how you arrived at your end-product. **Your process MUST be reproducible by someone else *without* further instructions or help from you.** If you cannot fully automate the process, then provide step-by-step instructions.